xL1fer/WS_2022_2023/TP2/README.md

 # Animal Scouter
-Master's in Computer Engineering's first project under the course of Web Semantics at the University of Aveiro.
+Master's in Computer Engineering's second project under the course of Web Semantics at the University of Aveiro.

 # Setup